xristos3490/wordpress-lamma/readme.md

 - `value`: A unique identifier.
 - `args`: An array of rsync arguments for project syncing.
 - `localDir`: The local directory where the project resides.
-- `remoteDir`: The remote directory for project syncing.
+- `remoteDir`: The directory inside the site's document root.

-By maintaining your projects in `woa_projects.json`, you can effortlessly manage themes and plugins across all your projects with Lamma.
+By maintaining your projects in `.woa_projects.json`, you can effortlessly manage themes and plugins across all your projects with Lamma.

 ## Installation